ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/setup-wizard.markdown

 This section explains how to follow the setup wizard.
 It does not go into detail about security concerns.
 If you wish to learn about how authentication and authorization work in RavenDB or more about security in general, please read the [security section](../server/security/overview).

-## Secure Setup with a Let's Encrypt Certificate
+{PANEL:Secure Setup with a Let's Encrypt Certificate}

 [Let's Encrypt](https://letsencrypt.org/) is a free, automated, and non-profit certificate authority.
 It will generate a certificate for your domain (or website) as long as you can prove that you own it.